nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 3.1 Add Feature

 The add feature now supports three types of additions: simple tasks, events and deadlines.
-The AddCommandParser will handle the multiple prefixes in the input before the AddCommand adds a list of tasks into the taskbook.
+The `AddCommandParser` will handle the multiple prefixes in the input before the `AddCommand` adds a list of tasks into the taskbook.
 Also, our feature allows the user to input multiple tasks with the same descriptions and tags but with different names.
 This makes it easier for user to add repetitive tasks with similar details.

-You can find the specific implementation in the 'AddCommandParser' class and the 'AddCommand' class
+You can find the specific implementation in the `AddCommandParser` class and the `AddCommand` class

 Given below is a scenario of how the add command is used and behaves.

 Step 1.
 The user inputs an `add` Command with parameters `n/CS2109S n/CS2103T n/homework`.

 Step 2.
-The AddCommandParser recognises that the input command has two names and one description as the parameters.
+The `AddCommandParser` recognises that the input command has two names and one description as the parameters.
 Since there is no deadline prefix 'D' and event prefixes 'f' and 't', the parser will create tasks that are simple tasks.
 The tasks will have the same description but different names

 Step 3.
 All the tasks are added to a temporary task list and the list is stored in the add command.